prologic/be_challenge_prologic/README.md

 ## Questions

 1. Are breaks factored into the roster schedules?
-Or do emplyees take their allocated break when it suits?
+Or do employees take their allocated break when it suits?
 2. What are the shift schedules per day?
 7-3pm, 3pm-11pm, 11pm-7am?
 Does it
    matter?
 Do you need flexible schedules?